yaoweili96/yaoweili96.github.io/_pages/about.md

 Prior to Harvard, I received a B.S. in Environmental Sciences and a B.A. in Economics from [Peking University](https://english.pku.edu.cn/) (Beijing, China) in 2018.
 My undergraduate research was advised by [Prof. Qi Chen](https://scholar.google.com/citations?user=QgN0jXcAAAAJ&hl=en) focusing on: (1) chemical characterization of PM1 and PM2.5 in Beijing using aerosol mass spectrometers, (2) development and application of drone-based VOCs sampling system.

-I an a fan of hiking, volleyball, skiing, and badminton.
+I am a fan of hiking, volleyball, skiing, and badminton.
 Cat dad of a British Shorthair (Luna).